Superm4n97/personal-learnings/cluster-api/README.md

 machine, machineset, machinedeployment, kubeadmcontrolplane, clusterclass, cni, kubeconfig, nodes, <br>
 control plane machine, workload machine, <br>

-### Kubernetes Cluster API Provider AWS (CAPA)
+## 1. Kubernetes Cluster API Provider AWS (CAPA)
-Two ways to achieve the kubernetes cluster using CAPA.
-One way by creating virtual machines for master and worker nodes and manually initializing them as cloud machine (cloud init).
+AWS cluster can be various types
-Other way is by using AWS EKS support.
+* Create machines/instances of basic instance type then make control pane (with kubeadmcontrolplane) and worker nodes of your own.

-#### Currently, EKS based Cluster supports:
+* Create EKS based control plane and add worker nodes as needed.
+In this process you don't need to concern about the control plane it will automatically scale up and down of its own.
-* Provisioning and managing an Amazon EKS Cluster.
+* Create EKS based control plane and machine pool, and you don't need to managed something of your own, AWS takes care of everything.

-* Upgrading the Kubernetes version of the EKS Cluster.
+### 1.1 Pivoting
-* Attaching a single or a machine pool to the EKS Cluster.
+Pivoting basically used for changing the management cluster.
+So for pivoting we have to move the provider component from source cluster to target cluster https://cluster-api.sigs.k8s.io/clusterctl/commands/move.html <br>

-* Managing "EKS Addons" and aws-iam-authenticator configuration
+use `cluster init` to install provider component <br>
-* Creating an EKS fargate profile
+`cluster move --to-kubeconfig=eks.kubeconfig`